The University of Maine provides a comprehensive approach to hazing prevention on campus. Prevention efforts include but are not limited to:

 - Provide bystander intervention training specific to hazing.

 - Provide resources, brochures, and posters to anyone on campus or in the greater community.

 - Provide screenings of the movie Haze (www.hazethemovie.com).

 - Student organizations and Greek letter organizations are invited to sign the University’s anti-hazing pledge.

-The University of Maine is also partnered with the National Collaborative for Hazing Research and Prevention, who hosted the 2009 Hazing Symposium.
+The University of Maine is also partnered with the stophazing.org and the authors of the National Study on College Student Hazing.
 This affiliation allows us to: